Armen Garo: World War I

+Armen Garo seen here with Vahan Kardashian.

-On 14 November, at the Bergmann Offensive, the second battalion of the Armenian volunteers engaged in battle for the first time, near Bayazid.
+On 14 November, at the time of the Bergmann Offensive, the 2nd Battalion engaged in battle for the first time, near Bayazid.
 In the course of a bloody combat which lasted twenty-four hours, Dro, the commander of the battalion, was seriously wounded, and Garo was forced to immediately take his place.

 From that day until March of the following year, he remained at the head of that battalion, and led it into eleven battles in the neighborhood of Alashkert, Toutakh, and Malashkert, until Dro recovered and returned to resume the command.

 In the summer of 1915, he went to Van during the Defense of Van, becoming one of the first to enter the city after the Russians had liberated it.

 Khetcho (Catchik), his assistant, died on the shores of Lake Van in July 1915.

 In the spring of 1917, when the Russian Revolution turned the Caucasus upside down, Armen Garo and Dr. Hakob Zavriev were sent from the Caucasus to Petrograd to negotiate with the Russian provisional government concerning Caucasian affairs.

 He left for America in June 1917 as the representative of the Armenian National Council of Tiflis.
 He was elected to be ambassador of the First Republic of Armenia to the United States in Washington, D.C.